Samsung confirms skipping Galaxy Note 21, but teases Galaxy Z Fold 3 and Flip 3

 "I'm excited to say our third generation of foldable devices will open up amazing new multitasking capabilities and enhanced durability for even more people around the world," said TM Roh, Samsung's President and Head of Mobile Communications in a blog post today.

-Teasing the first-ever S Pen stylus designed for a foldable, Roh just confirmed that the Samsung Galaxy Note 21 won't be showing up at this year's launch event.
-"Instead of unveiling a new Galaxy Note this time around, we will further broaden beloved Note features to more Samsung Galaxy devices."
+Teasing the first-ever S Pen stylus designed for foldable phones, Roh just confirmed that the Samsung Galaxy Note 21 won't be showing up at this year's launch event, putting the nail in the coffin with this sentence: "Instead of unveiling a new Galaxy Note this time around, we will further broaden beloved Note features to more Samsung Galaxy devices."

+This is the biggest official confirmation that Samsung will unveil the Fold 3 and Flip 3 on August 11 at its Samsung Unpacked and that the S Pen on the Fold 3 will carry on the legacy of the Note series.

 Samsung's vision for a foldable phone future